 - Defenses available.
 Each type of drug crime and each case has its own set of defenses.
 In many drug cases an experienced criminal defense lawyer, such as myself, will seek to challenge the basis for the arrest and whether the seizure of the drugs and any drug paraphernalia was Constitutional.

-- Other drugs may be legal to possess – if you have a proper prescription from a licensed physician.
+- Other drugs may be legal to possess – This usually happens if you have a proper prescription from a licensed physician.
 If you don’t have the proper prescription, then possession of these drugs is likely to be a crime

 - Other drug crimes such as conspiracy and prescription fraud

-Contact Garber Law for Your FREE Initial Criminal Defense Consultation
+Contact Us For Your FREE Initial Criminal Defense Consultation